Scarlet into Khaki (Incl helmet flash)

 Undress Headdress Badges

 For soldiers in scarlet the day-to-day working headdress was gradually changed commencing in 1868 from the pork-pie shaped, knitted woollen bonnet familiar to generations of soldiers, to a glengarry that had been worn by kilted Scottish infantry since 1851.
-Fitted with the removable central device of the full dress helmet plate, this headdress was seen as practical and smart, as it could readily be stowed in a soldiers marching equipment, and had trailing ribbons that gave a dashing air to the soldier when walking out of barracks.
+Fitted with the removable central device of the full dress helmet plate, this headdress was seen as practical and smart, as it could readily be stowed in a soldiers marching equipment, and had trailing ribbons that gave him a dashing air when walking out of barracks.
 In 1894 the glengarry was exchanged for an Austrian influenced field-service cap of a similar shape to that worn by officers since 1891.
-Smaller and neater than the glengarry, it was unsuited to the previous insignia and as a stop-gap measure many infantry regiments wore a collar badge whilst waiting for purpose-designed badges to be devised.
-By 1898 most of these new badges had been agreed and were gradually issued to units, although this was not an overnight process, as many units were stationed overseas and far slower to adopt new fashions, especially if they were disliked by commanding officers.
-It is these badges that are shown on each of the image plates.
+Smaller and neater than the glengarry, it was unsuited to the previous insignia and as a stop-gap measure many infantry regiments wore a collar badge whilst waiting for purpose-designed cap badges to be devised.
+Some early designs were tried out around 1896 and not necessarily adopted, but by 1898 most of the new badges had been finalised* and were gradually issued to units.
+However, this was not an overnight process, as many units were stationed overseas and far slower to adopt new fashions, especially if they were disliked by commanding officers, and it took a few years before all battalions were equipped.
+It is the earliest cap badges that are shown on each of the image plates.
 In 1902 a new headdress was introduced to replace the field-service cap.
 Unpopular because of its similarity to caps worn by German and Russian soldiers, it quickly gained the sobriquet of 'Brodrick cap' after the Secretary of State for War at the time, although it's more likely that its introduction was specifically approved by King Edward VII.
 An almost identical cap, albeit with a smarter, more stiffened appearance, had already been in use with the Foot Guards since 1900, and existing badges were soon modified to fit the new cap, with a few regiments of the line taking the opportunity to refine their insignia to be neater, or more impressive in appearance.
 These changes will be shown in the appendices.